🚀 My Impact

 When I started strategically planning to streamline and simplify the existing complexity and starting the creation of the new Design System, I ensured that we addressed key considerations.
 This involved prioritising consistency, efficiency, and scalability in both design and development efforts.
 Here are the key considerations to take into account before embarking on the creation of a Design System.

-Collinson delayed prioritising accessibility efforts until a planned 2022 Uservision audit.
+• Collinson postponed accessibility efforts until the 2022 Uservision audit.

-• Screen reader improvements are needed, which will be addressed in the 2022 audit.
-Currently, we don't fully meet WCAG 2.1 AA standards but we aim to rectify this in the audit.
+• Screen reader improvements are needed; we don’t fully meet WCAG 2.1 AA yet but aim to address this in the audit.

-Partnering with Userlytics allowed us to execute a thorough examination of the app's user experience, ensuring that our design changes aligned seamlessly with user needs and preferences.
-We recruited a diverse pool of participants representative of our target audience.
+After implementing all components, We conducted a usability test with Userlytics to validate design changes.
+This ensured alignment with user needs, using a diverse participant pool representative of our target audience.
 They were asked to perform specific Tasks.

 One of our business objectives was to increase registration CVR and boost login session.
 To address this, I suggested an A/B test.
 This test involved adding a favourite icon to all inventory items in the logout state.
 Consequently, favouriting any item would prompt the login screen.